florianfesti/boxes/documentation/src/usermanual.rst

 The value of the burn parameter depends on your laser cutter, the material cut and the thickness of the material.
 In addition it depends on whether you want the parts to be over or under sized.
-Materials that are spongy like wood can be cut oversized (larger burn value) to they can be press fitted with some force and may be assembled without glue.
-Brittle materials (like Acrylic) need to be cut undersized to leave a gap for glue.
+Materials that are spongy like wood can be cut oversized (larger burn value) so they can be press fitted with some force and may be assembled without glue.
+Brittle materials (like Acrylic) need to be cut undersized to leave a gap for the glue.

 **Note:** The way the burn param works is a bit counter intuitive.
 Bigger burn values make a tighter fit.
 Smaller values make a looser fit.